So, should you broadcast your podcast on Youtube? Yes, of course! The question is: how to upload it correctly to attract an even larger audience?

 According to the latest study by Edison Research and Ad Media, 20% of American listeners listen to their episodes on Youtube, which ranks the platform just after Spotify (25%) and just before Apple Podcasts (16%).

-This is not only a golden, free opportunity to increase your audience 📈 it also increases the guarantee of quality for listeners.
+This is not only a golden, free opportunity to increase your audience 📈 it also increases guaranteed quality for listeners.
 With the popularity of the platform having grown year after year, people may naturally expect to find your podcast on Youtube.

 If you don’t have your podcast content on Youtube, it’s kind of like a brand that has no social media networks… a bit scary! 😨

-Youtube is the 2nd largest search engine after Google
+Youtube is the 2nd Most Used Search Engine after Google

 The simple fact that Youtube gathers billions of users should be enough to convince you to convert your podcast into a video and to start broadcasting it on this free platform.